European bank shares gain after liquidity rules eased

 On Sunday, the Basel Committee of banking supervisors pulled back from a draconian earlier draft of new global bank liquidity rules.

-French and Italian lenders led gainers across the sector, with BMPS (BMPS.MI) up 6.1 percent, Credit Agricole (CAGR.PA) up 4 percent and Societe Generale (SOGN.PA) up 3 percent.
+French and Italian lenders led gainers across the sector, with BMPS up 6.1 percent, Credit Agricole up 4 percent and Societe Generale up 3 percent.

 "Any loosening of the rules is going to be positive for the sector," said Toby Campbell-Gray, head of trading at Tavira Securities.